 - Mature students who have been out of the formal education system for some time.

 Please note: You will need to apply using a specific UCAS code if you wish to undertake the 4 years including foundation.
 Please refer to Key Course Information at the bottom of this page.

-The course integrates ‘real world’ experience into it teaching practise enable clear understanding of the components of the marketing management process.
-Assignment are based on local originations and there are also guest lecturers from practitioners from companies such as Principality Building Society, Admiral Insurance, Confused.com, Lloyds Bank and Johnson and Johnson.
+The course integrates ‘real world’ experience into our teaching practices to enable a clear understanding of the marketing management process.
+Assignments are based on local originations and there are also guest lecturers from practitioners from companies such as Principality Building Society, Admiral Insurance, Confused.com, Lloyds Bank and Johnson and Johnson.

 You will also be given the option of taking a language as an extracurricular activity and to study abroad for a semester to broaden your experience and skills; all an advantage in achieving success in Marketing Management.